CT-Hackerspace/cth-website/src/content/blog/new-easy-access-to-ct-hackerspace-forum-on-google-groups.md

 author: Bill
 ---

-# New, Easy Access to CT Hackerspace Forum on Google Groups

 Do you use the CT Hackerspace  forum / email list via google groups?![](http://aust-logistics.com/wp-content/uploads/2014/04/google-groups-420x420.jpg) Participate in our online discussions!
 Be part of an active online community.
 By request, the Discussion board link has been added to the menu bar.
 Jump into the conversation [on line here](https://groups.google.com/forum/#!forum/cthackerspace).

 [CTHackerspace Google Group](https://groups.google.com/forum/#!forum/cthackerspace).